 There’s a reason it’s still my favorite lens after so many years.

 If you’re looking to pick up an incredible and versatile lens without breaking the bank, the Sigma 30mm F1.4 is the way to go.

-If I’ve convinced you to pick it up yourself, I’ll include purchase links below.
-Thank you for reading, I hope you fall in love with the lens as much as I did! 🙂
+If I’ve convinced you to pick it up yourself, I’ll include a purchase link below.
+Thank you for reading, and I hope you fall in love with the lens as much as I did! 🙂

 Hey, thanks for looking through all my photographs!
 If you’re sold on the Sigma 30mm, please consider purchasing it through my link.
 I get a small commission at no extra cost to you, thanks! <3 Also, by the way, they also make this lens for Canon EF-M mount.

 This lens earned a spot on many of my best lens lists.
 I mean, it is literally my favorite lens of all time.

 Disclaimer: Some links in this article may be affiliate links, which means I get a (very small) commission if you purchase things through my links.
 If you do, thank you for the support! <3